glennsandstrom/estdocx/README.md

 colabels(string)  | Optional labels for columns.
 Supply list of column number # "label"...
 Default is to
         label models/columns using the names of the stored estimates used to form the table.

-b(%fmt)           | Stata format used for coefficients.
+bfmt(%fmt)        | Stata format used for coefficients.
 Default is %9.2f star(numlist)     | Numlist of significance levels.
 If option is omitted significance is reported numerically. nopval            | Do not report significance levels. ci(%fmt)          | Stata format used for 95% confidence intervals.
 If option is omitted no CIs are not reported.